 This Greek orange phyllo cake is best enjoyed at room temperature, but you should refrigerate the cake overnight.
 Portokalopita can be stored in an airtight container or covered with plastic wrap in the fridge for about four days.

-Another option is to take out the pieces you’re serving and put them in the microwave or the oven to heat up slightly before eating or just set the pieces out at room temperature for about 15-20 minutes.
+Another option is to take out the pieces you’re serving and put them in the microwave or the oven to heat up slightly before eating, or just set them out at room temperature for about 15-20 minutes.

 Greek Orange Phyllo Cake (Portokalopita)

 - 1 package of phyllo sheets 454 grams/ 1 lb./16 oz

 - 4 eggs

 - 4 large navel oranges for orange juice and orange zest